In Search Of Yummy-ness

 Smoked salmon tea sandwiches are a classic addition to any tea party, and my version gets a boost of flavour from a creamy, savoury filling.

-Inspired by my smoked salmon canapés recipe, this version combines rich cream cheese, fresh dill, and a hint of lemon for brightness and depth, layered between soft slices of bread for an easy yet elegant bite.
+Inspired by my smoked salmon canapés recipe, this version combines rich cream cheese, fresh dill, and a hint of lemon for brightness, layered between soft slices of bread for an elegant bite.

 Jump to Section: